patshone-manifesto/hee-web-blueprint/pages/blueprint/adrs/0012-use-external-search-service.md

 We believe that an external search service will be required to provide all of the capabailities that will ultimatly be needed to meet the complex user experience needs.
 Further to that, using an external search service will better suit the service based architectural model, where the search service will likely need to ultimatly take data from a variety of services such as the LKS document and colberation platform, and in future potentially other services such as Oriel and TIS.

 Using a managed service such as Algolia provides a good balance between powerful and user friendly functionality and implementation complexity - Algolia was chosen as the basis for the POC in part owing to its comprehensive service offering combined with its prebuilt react component library offering fast and efficient implementation.

+Bloomreach Search and Merchandising is an interesting option that provides advantages being tightly integrated into the core CMS project, however using it outside of commerce is somewhat unproven in the market.

 Search as a service options such as Elastic or Azure Cognative search would also be viable candidates (assuming the organisational goal of aligning more functionality to MS's offerings, Azure would likely be recommended ahead of Elasticsearch), and the cost models of these offer likely cost savings, the trade off is more complexity to implement and maintain.